qcr/PenguinPi-robot/software/README.md

 Save your changes to the `wpa_supplicant.conf` file.

-Now we need to erase the history so that noone can get your password by looking at the commands you typed.
+If you forgot to put a space in front of the command, you need to erase the history so that noone can get your password by looking at the commands you typed.

 Find the history file and erase all lines containing your passwords.
 ```shell